spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Coordinate
 A set of numbers representing a position.
 ## Cultural Geography
+The study of various aspects of human culture across the globe and throughout time.
 ## Database
+A collection of data that is stored in a manner which enables efficient retrieval.
 ## Data Collector
 A data collector can be a person and/or a device.
 The data collector records observations, states, or quantities of a particular subject.
 ## Data Collection/Data Capture